Civlac/SRWLED-Wiki/On-Lossy-Colours.md

 See: [https://github.com/Aircoookie/WLED/issues/820](https://github.com/Aircoookie/WLED/issues/820)

 ## Workarounds
 As a workaround, you could allocate memory for each function on the fly as a double buffer and use that, or you could hard code an array.
-Either way, you need to double up on the memory requirements and that is extremely limited with the
+Either way, you need to double up on the memory requirements and that is extremely limited with the ESP8266  and not recommended for that platform.

 ### Allocate memory
 ```